 What are lenders looking at to qualify you for a loan?

 With several different loan products available to you, one wants to choose an honest lender, that holds strong principles to work with to help find the program that fits best with that borrower.
-When working with a Christian mortgage lender, like Fellowship, we will use certain metrics and indicators to find the best fit loan for YOU.
+When working with a reliable mortgage lender, like Fellowship, we will use certain metrics and indicators to find the best fit loan for YOU.
 In the following three part post, we will explore the three main metrics used to find the perfect loan for the borrower.
 These metrics are, Credit Score, Loan to Value Ratio, and Debt-to-Income Ratio.
 In this first part of this three part post we will examine Credit and how this impacts your loan.

 ~ Credit Score ~